 A BRIEF HISTORY OF REIKI

-Like I mentioned above, Reiki was channeled by Dr. Mikao Usui.
-He was born in 1865 in a little village in the mountains of southern Japan into a well-off Buddhist family, and was always interested in healing.
+As I mentioned above, Reiki was channeled by Dr. Mikao Usui.
+He was born in 1865 in a little village in the mountains of southern Japan into a well-off Buddhist family and was always interested in healing.
 Later in life, he became a Buddhist monk and lived in a monastery but was still looking for something.

 Dr. Usui wanted to find a method of healing that was unattached to any specific religion, accessible to everyone.